-We report annual means and standard deviations of the distributions, including natural, daily, and seasonal variations.
-The measurement uncertainties of individual results are significantly smaller.
+We report measured activity concentrations of artificial radionuclides and their uncertainties for atmospheric particulate matter at CTBTO stations.
+In addition, we report annual means and the standard deviations of the underlying distributions for atmospheric particulate matter and milk powder samples.
+This includes natural daily and seasonal variations, the measurement uncertainties of individual results are significantly smaller.